 3. Is a Telephone Hotline Enough?

 Hotlines or ombudsmen do not provide complete anonymity.
 While these methods are important, companies should additionally offer anonymous, digital message channeling.
 Already existing contact points such as helplines or ombudspersons can usually be easily integrated into professional, digital whistleblower systems.
-Our EQS INTEGRITY LINE software, for example, offers such a feature.
+Our EQS Integriy Line, for example, offers such a feature.

 Digital solutions offer a simple and secure way of anonymous contact and communication between the whistleblower and the company.
 Digital whistleblower software is also an excellent data and risk management tool that generates statistics on a wide range of data, such as which country is reporting the most incidents or which types of offenses occur most frequently.